 Pomeranians may be small in size, but they’re packed with personality and boldness.
-While they were once larger sled-pulling dogs from the arctic, Pomeranians we’re re-developed to become some of the world’s best companion dogs.
+While they were once larger sled-pulling dogs from the arctic, Pomeranians we’re re-developed and downsized (twice!) to become some of the world’s best companion lap dogs.

 The modern Pomeranian is such a great family dog that they’re one of the top 25 most popular dog breeds in the United States.
 And because of this popularity, they’ve also become one of the most common candidate for mixes all over the world.

 Pomeranian mixes are far more common than you think.
-Our family had a Pomeranian, though we’ve always suspected that she was mixed with the Chow Chow.
+Our family had a Pomeranian, though we have always had a suspicion that she was mixed with the Chow Chow.
 And while the possibilities are certainly endless, here are our top picks for favorite Pomeranian mixes.